TheDavSmasher/BossesHelper/README.md

 `Random` nodes can also have any number of nodes inside them.

 - `Attack` nodes signify the Boss will perform the attack found inside the file mathcing the `file` attribute, and then will do nothing during the time provided in the `wait` attribute.
-- `Event` nodes signify a Cutscene will execute as found inside the file matching the `file` attribute, and then will do nothing during the time provided in the `wait` attribute.

-`Random` nodes take no `Wait` nodes because otherwise attacks would execute back to back with no pause in between them.
+`Random` nodes take no `Wait` nodes because otherwise attacks would execute back to back with no pause in between them, or execute multiple waits back to back.
 Therefore, each node inside this one has to provide their own post-execution wait time.

 This file is mandatory and at least one node must exist within the parent node.
-Any node inside of this will naturally execute indefinitely.
-No pattern will interrupt itself, unless it's by loop count or player being in the specified region.
+Any node inside of this will naturally execute indefinitely, except for Events.
+No pattern will interrupt itself, unless it's by loop count or player being in the specified region, of the Event ending.
 Even when a Pattern is interrupted, it must be restarted manually or go to a different pattern in the player collision logic.

 ### Attacks